DhyansProjects/meetup/README.md

 `http://192.168.99.100:8161/admin/queues.jsp` - ActiveMQ Admin page listing queues

 `192.168.99.100` is the default IP of the docker VM.
-It can be retrieved by calling
+It can be retrieved by calling:

-docker-machine ip default
+> docker-machine ip default

 ### Create new user